Proton Wira

-The Proton Wira (Malay, "hero") is a car manufactured by Malaysian carmaker Proton from 1993 to 2009.
-It was produced in four-door saloon and five-door hatchback models, and is based on the Mitsubishi Lancer platform.
+The Proton Wira (lit. "hero") is a car manufactured by Malaysian automaker Proton from 1993 to 2009.
+Based on the fourth-generation Mitsubishi Lancer, it was produced in four-door saloon and five-door hatchback models.

 History

 Development of a second, all new Proton model began as early as the middle of 1988.
 The Wira was introduced on 21 May 1993 as a four-door saloon, based on the CB2A–CB4A-CD9A platform shared with the 1991 Mitsubishi Lancer, with slightly modified styling to distinguish it.
-Modifications includes a Proton designed dashboard, front grill and bonnet, headlights, front bumper and front fenders from the Mirage and tail lights from the 1987 Galant hatchback.
+Modifications includes a Proton designed dashboard, front grille and bonnet, headlights, front bumper and front fenders from the Mirage and tail lights from the 1987 Galant hatchback.
 At launch, 3 variants were available: 1.5 GL MT, 1.5 GL AT and 1.6 XLi AT.

 The frontal design continues the styling first shown in the Proton Iswara with a fluted bonnet that tapers towards the Proton badge on the grill.
 Rear disc brakes, front and rear armrests, electric mirrors, folding rear seats and electric windows on all doors were features available on the 1.6 variant.

-In October 1993, a five-door hatchback version (initially badged as the Wira Aeroback, in a similar fashion as the five door Saga hatchback) was introduced.
+In October 1993, a five-door hatchback version (initially badged as the Wira Aeroback, in a similar fashion as the five door Saga hatchback) was introduced with two variants, 1.6XLi MT and 1.6XLi AT.
 At the same time, both saloon and hatchback models launched in the UK.